angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 of Thraben] coming down Based on my calculations I was going to end the game with an empty library at 1 life.
 Now the element I did not account for was :card[Urza's Saga].
-Even with this out I was like "it's fine there is nothing that can punish me plan other than maybe a :card[Pithing Needle] on one of my fetchlands combined with a swords to prevent me winning with an empty library.
+Even with this out I was like "it's fine there is nothing that can punish my plan other than maybe a :card[Pithing Needle] on one of my fetchlands combined with a swords to prevent me winning with an empty library.
 As a result when it came to the 3rd counter trigger I sacrificed both lands in response ready and safe in the knowledge that nothing he could do could hurt me.